yskoverride/Bit/README.md

 ## Overview

-A bit of framework which tries to simplfy creating php web projects.
+A bit of framework which tries to simplify creating php web projects.

 ## Usage

-#### Routes
+### Routes
 Define your routes at src/Core/routes.php

 Adding a new routes